diegosz/devteller/README.md

 It's only for local development and it's not meant to be used in production.

-For production use, please use the original [Teller](https://github.com/tellerops/teller).
+For production, please use the original [Teller](https://github.com/tellerops/teller).

 ## Copyright